okta/okta.github.io/_source/_posts/2017-08-08-secure-spring-microservices.md

 ## Add Stormpath's Zuul Support to the Edge Service

+> **NOTE:** I'm using Stormpath's Java SDK in this example.
+It has been updated to work with Okta's API.
+We plan to release Okta libraries that have this same functionality soon.
+I'll make sure to update this post when the Okta Zuul support has been released.

 The **edge-service** application handles the routing to the backend `beer-catalog-service`, so it's the best place to start securing things.
 Add the Stormpath BOM (Bill Of Materials) in the `dependencyManagement` section of `edge-service/pom.xml`.